aboutcode-org/vulnerablecode/docs/source/index.rst

 In this documentation you will find information on:

-- An overview of VulnerableCode and hwat you can do with it
+- An overview of VulnerableCode and what you can do with it
 - Installation instructions
 - How to make technical contributions to the project and the community